mpv-player/mpv/DOCS/man/input.rst

         been unloaded yet; in this case, ``current`` refers to the new selection.
 (Since mpv 0.7.0.)

+    ``playlist/N/title``
+        Name of the Nth entry.
+Only available if the playlist file contains such fields, and only if mpv's parser supports it for the given playlist format.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: